cardpay/ios-sdk-demo/SwiftUI/Code Documentation/UnlimintSDKSwiftUI-Demo/BindCard.md

 ### eventUnlimintSuccess and get id (recurring_id).

-## use recurring_id and get fillind.id
+## use recurring_id and get filing.id

 ###
-Follow the URL to get information about the recurring payment and get the filling.id https://integration.unlimint.com/new/api-reference/d32cfbbd90466-get-recurring-information
+Follow the URL to get information about the recurring payment and get the filing.id https://integration.unlimint.com/new/api-reference/d32cfbbd90466-get-recurring-information
 ###

-## use fillinf.id and create the payment
+## use filing.id and create the payment

 ###
 Follow the instrusction